 Wrap Up Endpoints

-Is there any preference whether you should use the Levels or Curve tool for moving endpoints?
-The Levels tool has an Auto Adjust setting, with adjustable thresholds, which makes it a faster to work with.
-It also can auto adjust respective color channels.
+Is there any preference for whether you should use the Levels or Curve tool for moving endpoints?
+The Levels tool has an Auto Adjust setting, with adjustable thresholds, which makes it faster to work with.
+It also can auto-adjust respective color channels.

-The Curve tool endpoints on the other hand are always adjusted manually.
-However, with Curve you can decide wether you like to work with the RGB or Luma curve.
+The Curve tool endpoints, on the other hand, are always adjusted manually.
+However, with Curve you can decide whether you like to work with the RGB or Luma curve.

 Please note that with Curve endpoints you can freely move then around, combining horizontal and vertical adjustments.